 Chimpanzees’ life span is approximately 40 to 50 years in the wild and over 50 to 60 years in captivity.

-The genitalia of both sexes are prominent.
-Areas of the female's genital skin become pink during estrus, a period that lasts two to three weeks and occurs every four to six weeks.
+The genitalia of both sexes is prominent.
+Areas of the female’s genital skin become pink during estrus, a period that lasts two to three weeks and occurs every four to six weeks.